nonwiz0/my-tracker/readme.md

 - Enable/Disable state for Play, Stop
 - Save on local storage
 - Update view page to see list of items with sliding
+- Tweaking performance
+- Remove refresher
+- Add useEffect to refresh the state
+- remove use history
+- Update credits and other info page

 ## Credits
 - [Canva](https://www.canva.com/) for the favicon